mmcil/brokerage/README.md

 - **Time to Market:** Faster development
 - **Complexity:** No need for complex modeling

-  Hexagonal Architecture is not selected due to these reasons in this particular small study.
+  Hexagonal (Ports & Adapters) Architecture is not selected due to these reasons in this particular small study.

 ---